theNorstroem/template-furo-app-starter/README.md

 - Bundle modules together can improve performance by reducing the number of files that need to be transferred.
 - Minify JavaScript, HTML, and CSS.

 Many build tools can do this for you.

-Currently we recommend the Polymer CLI or webpack.
+[open-wc rollup build](https://open-wc.org/building/) is already [configured](https://open-wc.org/building/building-rollup.html) in this project

 [Read more about building your app on the lit-html page...](https://lit-html.polymer-project.org/guide/tools#build)

+### Pre configured npm commands
+We have configured a lot of commands in the package.json (linter,  formater, test, build, furo spec builder, furo user interface generators,...)

+### Additional configs

+- rollup.config.js
+- rollup.config.modern.js
+- workbox-config.js
+- karma.bs.config.js
+- karma.conf.js
+- furo.spec.conf.json
+- furo.ui.spec.conf.json
+- es-dev-server.config.js
+- es-dev-server-build.config.js